abryson-redhat/springboot-demo/README.md

 ## Overview
-This is a very simnple Spring Boot Rest Controller application.
+This is a very simple Spring Boot Rest Controller application.
 It uses Maven for Java builds and has a Containerfile that constructs an image using the OpenJDK 17 builder image.

 It implements a stateless `helloworld` service.